parcelLab/parcelLab-js-plugin/Readme.md

 - courier : String (other way to pass courier - instead of in url)
 - selectedTrackingNo : String (other way to pass selectedTrackingNo - instead of in url)
 - show_note : String (renders a note box on top - useful for showing important information)
+- onRendered : Function (the plugin will run this function whenever it (re)renders)

 All options can also be set via URL search query.
 Just drop the '#' from hex colors and/or encode as URI component if needed.